Undergraduate Program Russian

 Russian Bachelor's Degree or Minor: Why PSU?

-In your Russian classes, you'll learn to communicate with Russian speakers about topics of personal and public interest, explore major cultural figures and their works and legacies, appreciate the diversity and international scope of a language that is spoken by an estimated 260 million individuals, and gain critical-thinking skills.
-You'll have the opportunity to take courses in Russian literature, culture, film, history, folklore, and other engaging topics in both English and Russian.
+In your Russian classes, you'll learn to communicate about topics of personal and public interest, explore major literary figures, their works and legacies, and appreciate the diversity and international scope of Russian culture.
+The program offers engaging courses in Russian literature, culture, film, history, folklore, and other topics in both English and Russian.
+If you have studied Russian elsewhere, or grown up speaking Russian, our expert faculty can help you find the right course for your language skills.

-You'll also have opportunities to volunteer in and interact with greater Portland's Russian-speaking community, one of the largest in the country, and study abroad for a summer, semester, or academic year.
+You'll also have opportunities to volunteer in and interact with greater Portland's Russian-speaking community, one of the largest in the country, and study abroad for a summer, semester, or academic year in Russia or Kazakhstan.

 You can also explore whether the Russian Flagship Program is right for you.
-One of six federally funded Flagship Programs for Russian in the U.S., PSU's program allows you to pursue the major of your choice while developing proficiency in Russian.
+One of eight federally funded Flagship Programs for Russian in the U.S., PSU's Flagship program allows you to pursue the major of your choice while developing professional proficiency in Russian.
+In the Russian Flagship Program, you can take specialized courses, work one-on-one with conversation partners, and participate in study abroad programs with generous scholarships.

 What Can I Do With a Bachelor's Degree or Minor in Russian?

-PSU's Russian program prepares you to graduate with proficiency in the Russian language.
-Russian majors work in a variety of fields, including national security and diplomacy, Russian teaching and tutoring, technical writing and translation, international trade and business, international development, social work, and publishing.
+PSU's Russian program prepares you to graduate with proficiency in the Russian language and with well-honed skills in critical thinking and cross-cultural communication.
+Russian majors work in a variety of fields, including national security and diplomacy, technical writing, interpretation, translation and localization, international trade and business, education, international development, social work, and publishing.

 - WLL 449 Russian Fairy Tales and Folklore